Search

 If nature, landscape and environment are important to you and you are interested in playing a role in shaping Israel’s open and built spaces, Landscape Architecture is the field for you.

 Landscape architects design sustainable realities and a better future.
-The landscape Architecture Track prepares students for a bachelor’s degree and employment as designers and planners of the physical environment, and is the only such program in Israel that grants a professional bachelor’s degree (B.L.A.) in Landscape Architecture accredited by the Engineers and Architects Regulations Act, and qualifies graduates for registration and licensing.
+The landscape Architecture Program prepares students for a bachelor’s degree and employment as designers and planners of the physical environment, and is the only such program in Israel that grants a professional bachelor’s degree (B.L.A.) in Landscape Architecture accredited by the Engineers and Architects Regulations Act, and qualifies graduates for registration and licensing.

 Landscape architects are in high demand in Israel and worldwide.
 Graduates usually start working during their studies, and demand for skilled professionals is higher than supply.